 Patches are transdermal adhesive strips of plastic infused with THC, CBD or both.
 The patch goes on a venous part of the body, then the body heat activates the patch and releases small amounts of cannabinoid through the skin and into the bloodstream.

 Check Out Our Menu at Euphoria Wellness

-There are a variety of ways to consume marijuana, all with different effects and advantages, so you can tailor your usage to your particular ailment or situation, as well as combining methods to experience the benefits of each.
-At Euphoria Wellness in Nevada, our highly trained staff will be happy to discuss our different strains and various ways to consume marijuana, so you can determine the best option for your needs.
+There are a variety of ways to consume cannabis, all with different effects and advantages, so you can tailor your usage to your particular ailment or situation, as well as combining methods to experience the benefits of each.
+At Euphoria Wellness in Nevada, our highly trained staff will be happy to discuss our different strains and various ways to consume cannabis, so you can determine the best option for your needs.
 Call or stop by today with your Nevada medical cannabis card to browse our menu!